The Old School Hall

 A benefit of that is how much light fills that ex-classroom by day; its exaggerated height, stretching up to original rafters, also helps.
 There’s a neat, tiled kitchen in one corner, beside the four-person dining table, while sofas frame an open fireplace.
 The convivial open-plan layout lets designated chefs partake in conversations as they cook.

-This floor also contains a snug and a cloakroom.
-Below, you’ll find both bedrooms – one king-sized, the other a twin boasting its own shower room – plus the family bathroom, an arrangement which works well for for couples or small groups of friends.
-Allied with mahogany furniture, floral curtains and cushions lend a restful air to both sleeping quarters.
+Although this is a one bedroom property, you'll not be short of space, this floor also contains a snug with views towards the River Tweed and a cloakroom.
+Below, you’ll find the generously sized bedroom – a king-sized double, plus the separate bathroom.
+Allied with mahogany furniture, floral curtains and cushions lend a restful air to the sleeping quarters.

 Outside beckons your garden: fully-enclosed and decidedly peaceful.
 Sit quietly and birds will soon use the feeder.
 Two parking spaces abut the garden.